semanticvectors/semvecpy/README.md

 # semvecpy

-Semvecpy is a repository for Semantic Vectors work in python
+Semvecpy is a repository for Semantic Vectors work in Python.

 It is a research project.
 It includes some well-tested production-grade work, but it's up to users to be aware of which parts this is.